Loonan Chauvette

 Clinique MultiSens, Lévis, Canada

-I graduated with an M. Aud. from Université Laval in 2022, and now work in a private practice.
+I graduated with an M. Aud. from Université Laval in 2022, and now work in a private practice with a general population.

 Research Interests